Shahrukh Quddus

-Shahrukh Quddus (born 11 December 1996) is a cricketer who plays for the Kuwait national cricket team.
+Shahrukh Quddus (born 11 December 1996) is a Pakistani-born cricketer who plays for the Kuwait national cricket team.
 He played in the 2013 ICC World Cricket League Division Six tournament.
 In August 2022, he was named in Kuwait's T20I squads for their series against Bahrain.
 He made his T20I debut on 17 August 2022, against Bahrain.
-He took a hat-trick in his debut T20I match.
+He took a hat-trick in his debut T20I match, doing so with his first three balls in T20I cricket.